-Water supply of most lowland cultures heavily depends on rain and melt-water from the upstream mountains.
+Abstract.
+Water supply of most lowland cultures heavily depends on rain and melt water from the upstream mountains.
 Especially melt-water release of alpine mountain ranges is usually attributed a pivotal role for the water supply of large downstream regions.
-Water

-- 5 scarcity is assumed as consequence of glacier shrinkage and possible disappearance due to Global Climate Change, particular for large parts of Central and South East Asia.
-In this paper, the application and validation of a coupled modeling approach with Regional Climate Model outputs and a process-oriented glacier and hydrological model is presented for a Central Himalayan river basin despite scarce data availability.
-Cur- - 10 rent and possible future contributions of ice-melt to runoff along the river network are spatially explicitly shown.
+Water scarcity is assumed as consequence of glacier shrinkage and possible disappearance due to global climate change (GCC), in particular for large parts of Central and Southeast Asia.
+In this paper, the application and validation of a coupled modeling approach with regional climate model (RCM) outputs and a process-oriented glacier and hydrological model is presented for the central Himalayan Lhasa River basin despite scarce data availability.
+Current and possible future contributions of ice melt to runoff along the river network are spatially explicitly shown.
 Its role among the other water balance components is presented.
-Although glaciers have retreated and will continue to retreat according to the chosen climate scenarios, water availability is and will be primarily determined by monsoon precipitation and snow-melt.
-Ice-melt from glaciers is and will be a minor runoff
+Although glaciers have retreated and will continue to retreat according to the chosen climate scenarios, water availability is and will be primarily determined by monsoon precipitation and snowmelt.
+Ice melt from glaciers is and will be a minor runoff component in summer monsoon-dominated Himalayan river basins.